gabreek/python-scrcpylauncher/README.md

     * Save specific `scrcpy` settings for each game, perfect for custom resolutions and performance tuning.
 * **Advanced Scrcpy Configuration:** A dedicated tab to tweak all major `scrcpy` settings, including resolution, bitrate, codecs, and more.
 All settings are saved automatically.
 (First release requires you to open the program with the phone connected via usb to populate codecs lists)
 * **Custom Window Icons:** The `scrcpy` window will automatically use the game's or app's icon, providing a native look and feel.

 ---

-## 🚧 To-Do / Future Features

-- [ ] Finish options GUI (you can use custom options commands).
-- [ ] Multiple windows audio management.
-- [ ] Full support for ADB over WiFi.
-- [ ] Multi-device management interface.
-- [ ] ... any other ideas are welcome!

----